crhall-writing/crhall-writing.github.io/_poems/wind.md

 one falls into my tear duct—small jerk of my head—
 now to leave a frosted streak down to my chin.
 the last match didn’t succeed in starting civilization;
-all left to do is shrug and escape the gales.
+all's left to do is shrug and escape the gales.
 and the thwacks and flaps of tent fabric
 deny a dreamless sleep.
 I breathe in, my nostrils informing me